top of page

 • Charvette By Charvel: From 1989-1991 Samick made Charvel's entry-level Charvette range, some of which also used this tremolo.
 The Charvette version was designated "CH-120."
 (Some Charvettes were also made at the Chu Shin Gakki factory where they made the higher quality Japanese Charvels and Jacksons.)
 I am not sure if Samick built any lefty Charvettes.

-• B.C Rich moved production of their import guitars from Japan to Korea in 1986, using Cort for the main, and from 1987-1993 the entry-level "Platinum Series" were built with the KKT-1 including the left handed Warlock introduced in 1988.
+• B.C Rich moved production of their non-U.S guitars from Terada in Japan to Korea in 1986, using Cort for the main, and from 1987-1993 the entry-level "Platinum Series" were built with the KKT-1 including the left handed Warlock introduced in 1988.
 It was referred as the "Bendmaster" in catalogs.
 The B.C Rich versions were properly stamped "Licensed Under Floyd Rose Patents" from 1990.

 KKT-2